Hello Teachers & Directors!

 Great star vehicles for Shrek and Fiona as well as great character roles in Lord Farquaad, Donkey, Pinocchio, and Dragon – this show is a hit with casts and audiences alike.

-Grosh has a great collection of backdrops for Shrek here.
+Grosh has a great collection of backdrops for rent for Shrek here.

 Wizard of Oz